 Step 2: Make Sure Your Family Information is Correct

-Choose the edit button for each individual in your family.
-Scroll to the bottom of the first page and enroll them for this year.
+Choose the "enroll now" button for each individual in your family.
 You will be walked through to review your information and update it.
 4-H Online will prompt you through the enrollment process.
 Common things missed:

 - Years in 4-H (includes the year you are enrolling)